A Personal Injury Lawyer Proudly Serving Vancouver, Washington

 What qualifies as a personal injury case?

 Not every accidental injury is grounds for a personal injury claim or lawsuit.
-To have a personal injury case, four criteria have to be met:
+To have a case, four criteria have to be met:

 - Another person owed you a duty of care; that is, a legal responsibility for your safety.